rafm1101/phoibe/README.md

    - Functions that are used package internally in e.g. fundamental objects _and_ externally may easily create circular imports.
 Avoid by:
      - Creating private functions that carry the domain logic but rely on native Python objects in private modules.
      - Letting higher-level objects rely on the private functions.
-     - Creating public functions that consume higher-level objects, and call the related private funtion.
+     - Creating public functions that consume higher-level objects, and call the related private function.
    - Example: `perdix.LocationGCSFactory` and `atlas._earth._compute_square_around_center`.

 ### Objects